Republicans Reportedly Worried Donald Trump Will Lose In 2020, Focused On Preserving Senate Majority

 Polling suggests that President Donald Trump is a uniquely vulnerable incumbent.
-For instance, Vermont Senator Bernie Sanders beats Trump in a head-to-head match-up in nearly all surveys — of the 35 polls tracked by RealClearPollitics, Sanders beats the president in 34.
+For instance, Vermont Senator Bernie Sanders beats Trump in a head-to-head match-up in nearly all surveys.
+Of the 35 polls tracked by RealClearPolitics, Sanders beats the president in 34.

-Former Vice President Joe Biden would beat Trump as well, according to polls, as would Massachusetts Senator Elizabeth Warren, some polls have suggested — for instance, a Fox News poll released earlier this month shows Warren beating Trump in a hypothetical head-to-head match up with 46 percent of the vote, as opposed to the president’s 39 percent.
+Former Vice President Joe Biden would beat Trump as well, according to some polls, as would Massachusetts Senator Elizabeth Warren.
+For instance, a Fox News poll released earlier this month shows Warren beating Trump in a hypothetical head-to-head match up with 46 percent of the vote as opposed to the president’s 39 percent.

 Senate Republicans are aware of this reality, worried that Trump will lose in 2020, and focused on preserving a majority in the United States Senate, according to a new report from The Hill.